Circular Construction

 1. Increase product and material efficiency

-Improved design, alternative construction methods and the use of sustainable building materials significantly optimise the material efficiency and environmental footprint of buildings.
-This means using only as much material as necessary and to do so as efficiently as possible.
-Hybrid construction methods using steel, lightweight materials or wood, for example, allow us to significantly reduce the amount of concrete required.
+Improved design, resource-saving construction methods and the use of sustainable building materials significantly optimise the material efficiency and environmental footprint of buildings.
+Hybrid construction methods using steel, lightweight materials or wood, for example, make it possible to significantly reduce the amount of concrete required.
 Modular construction, with the highest possible degree of prefabrication, also ensures less waste in the production process, shorter construction times and simplified demolition.

-Using optimised construction scheduling with LEAN.Construction methods and specific analysis tools, we continuously examine how construction sites can be made more efficient and how resources can be used as economically and intelligently as possible.
+Using optimised construction scheduling with LEAN.Construction methods and specific analysis tools, we continuously examine how construction site logistics can be made more efficient and how resources can be used as economically as possible.

 Find out more about conserving resources with LEAN.Construction